 Your nearest stops are located at: New Road – with bus shelters on either side of the road.

-Operates a fleet of 15 wheelchair-accessible minibuses, 5 small wheelchair-accessible vehicles, and over 40 volunteer car drivers, using their own vehicles.
+This company operates a fleet of 15 wheelchair-accessible minibuses, 5 small wheelchair-accessible vehicles and over 40 volunteer car drivers using their own vehicles.
 To find out more call 01935 477399 (9am to 5pm) or email email@example.com

 The service is available to all eligible passengers which could include parents with young children, teenagers, students, the elderly, the retired and people with disabilities.